seba-1511/colloquium_310/summaries/WBTesting.md

 - **Answer:** Well, the white box testing is incomplete, since 100% statement coverage does not imply 100% branch coverage or 100% path coverage, but since he can't do white box testing correctly you should definately let him make friends with sharks :smiling_imp:

-- :question: After a plunge in the cold bay water:ocean:, the nuber Buber intern now realizes that branch coverage and path coverage are also important.
+- :question: After a plunge in the cold bay water :ocean:, the nuber Buber intern now realizes that branch coverage and path coverage are also important.
 In an effort to redeam himself, he finds a branch coverage of 2 and a path coverage of 3.
 He now claims that he has 100% coverage for Statement, Branch and Path Coverage.
 Has he redeamed himself?

 - **Answer:** To calculate Branch Coverage, you need to find out the minimum number of paths which will ensure covering of all the edges.
 In this case there is no single path which will ensure coverage of all the edges in one go.
 By following paths 1A-2C-3D-E-4G-5H, maximum number of edges (A, C, D, E, G and H) are covered but edges B and F are left.
 To covers these edges we can follow  1A-2B-E-4F.
 By the combining the above two paths we can ensure of traveling through all the paths.
 Hence Branch Coverage is 2.
-The aim is to cover all possible true/false decisions. :ok_hand:
+The aim is to cover all possible true/false decisions.
+Well Done intern :ok_hand:

 Path Coverage ensures covering of all the paths from start to end.
 All possible paths are: